Better Task Management for Outlook Desktop Outlook and Mobile with Microsoft To Do

 Creating and managing tasks in Outlook can sometimes be a task of its own and there isn’t really a way to manage your Tasks when using a smartphone or tablet.
 Until now…

-Since then, Wunderlist has been redesigned to work in tandem with various Office 365 services and integration with Outlook, Exchange Online and Outlook.com and released as a new application called Microsoft To-Do in April 2017.
+Since then, Wunderlist has been redesigned to work in tandem with various Microsoft 365 services and integration with Outlook, Exchange Online and Outlook.com and released as a new application called Microsoft To Do in April 2017.

 Download the app and Outlook integration

-To login, use your Microsoft Account or your Workplace Account (Office 365 for Business).
-Microsoft To-Do will show all your tasks that you have currently stored within the Tasks folder of your Outlook.com or Exchange Online mailbox.
+To login, use your Microsoft Account or your Workplace Account (Microsoft 365 for Business).
+Microsoft To Do will show all your tasks that you have currently stored within the Tasks folder of your Outlook.com or Exchange Online mailbox.